spajjuri-pro/agentic-ai-project/README-SETUP.md

 1. Complete setup steps above
 2. See [README.md](./README.md) for quick start commands
-3. Run `adk build && adk web --port 8000` to launch the web UI
+3. Run `adk web --port 8000` to launch the web UI
 4. Run `adk run my_agent` to execute the agent

 ## More info